adman9000/laravel-kraken/README.md

 composer require adman9000/laravel-kraken
 ```

-Add the following lines to your `config/app.php`
+Utilises autoloading in Laravel 5.5+.
+For older versions add the following lines to your `config/app.php`

 ```php
 'providers' => [